henascen/processing_lidar_open3d/README.md

 - But pip install open3d should be enough (this includes jupyter)
 - Only matplotlib is the other essential package that requires manual installation

+## Installing

+* The environment had been proven on Windows 10 *
+- pip install -r **requirements.txt**

+## Example

+The notebook *lidar_processing* contains all the steps in this example.
+Once the environment is created (all packages installed), the notebook can be run without errors.

 Special mention:
 - Special thanks to Udacity for providing a number of useful .pcd lidar sensor readings: https://github.com/udacity/SFND_Lidar_Obstacle_Detection